-Fortnite player count in 2022
+Fortnite player count in 2023

 So, is Fortnite dying?

 Regardless of whether Fortnite is growing or shrinking though, its impact on gaming culture will live on forever – even if the Island (or Jonesy) doesn’t.
-It might not hit the near 80 million player peak it did in August 2018 ever again, but that doesn’t mean the game is dead.

 While you’re here, check out some more Fortnite guides below: